Categories

 The museum conducted surveys of all the people living in the two-mile radius of the museum.
 They want to get them to come.
 They are trying everything.
 They must completely redo the museum.

 They rebranded at great expense, creating a $200K operating deficit for 2023 (they spent much more than that).
 The redesigned logo looks like a gun scoping you out.
 It’s animated and dominating and goes back and forth tracking everything you look at.
-Don’t get in the way because it’s going to kill the artwork.
+Don’t get in the way because it’s about to kill the artwork.
 Especially the American and European artwork because it’s not politically correct.

 Enough with the European paintings that the Libbeys and others donated.
 That kind of art, that the museum was built on, does not speak to the people.
 They don’t like that kind of culture even if it is great art.
 The amazing thing about a museum is that it has this amazing ability to say whatever the museum puts up on the walls – it’s instantly going to be great art.
 This is what the new director says after previous directors really did collect great art, which is what really made the Toledo Museum of Art so great.
 But the new guy replaced the connoisseurs with culture workers and lowered the bar.
-Because the museum sets the cannon.
+Because the museum sets the canon.
 Boom!

 Instead of adding to the collection to create more diversity, he is subtracting from it, and the money’s good.
 They sold three French Impressionist paintings for 59 million dollars!
 They can get billions for all the irrelevant art they can subtract from the collection.
 Boom!